RobertTalbert/calculus/guided-practice/gp-1a.md

 **BEFORE** your class meeting, use the Resources for Learning (below) to learn how to do the following:

-- Compute the average velocity of a function on an interval using either of the average velocity formulas.
+- Compute the average velocity of a moving object on an interval using either of the average velocity formulas.
+- Interpret the average velocity of a moving object as the slope of a line.

+**DURING AND AFTER** your class meeting, you will learn how to do the following:

 - Explain the differences between average velocity and instantaneous velocity.

-**DURING AND AFTER** your class meeting, you will learn how to do the following:

 - Find the instantanous velocity of a moving object through a sequence of average velocities.

 ## Resources for Learning